Germany Overtakes Japan As Third-biggest Economy - UrduPoint

 Despite growing 1.9 percent, Japan's nominal 2023 gross domestic product in dollar terms was $4.2 trillion, government data showed, compared with $4.5 trillion for Germany, according to figures released there last month.

-This was in part because in an effort to boost prices the Bank of Japan has maintained negative interest rates, unlike other major central banks which have raised borrowing costs to fight soaring inflation.
+This was in part because the Bank of Japan has maintained negative interest rates, unlike other major central banks, which have raised borrowing costs to fight soaring inflation.

-"The overtaking... in size in dollar terms owes a lot to the recent collapse in the yen.
-Japan's real GDP has actually outperformed Germany's since 2019," said Fitch Ratings economist Brian Coulton.

-Germany's heavily export-dependant manufacturers have been hit particularly hard by soaring energy prices in the wake of Russia's invasion of Ukraine.
+Both economies rely heavily on exports, though Germany's manufacturers have been hit particularly hard by soaring energy prices and Russia's invasion of Ukraine.

 Europe's biggest economy has also been hampered by the European Central Bank raising interest rates in the eurozone as well as uncertainty over its budget and chronic shortages of skilled labour.

+In January, German Finance Minister Christian Lindner dismissed accusations that his country was the "sick man" of Europe.

+"Germany is a tired man after a short night and the low-growth expectations are partly a wake-up call," he said.

-Japan is also heavily reliant on exports, in particular cars, although the weak yen -- making exports cheaper -- has helped big firms like Toyota offset weakness in key markets such as China.
+Japan is also heavily reliant on exports, in particular cars, sales of which have been helped by the weak yen.

-But it is suffering more than Germany in terms of worker shortages as its population falls and birth rates remain low, and economists expect the gap between the two economies to widen.
+But it is suffering more than Germany in terms of worker shortages as its population falls and birth rates remain low.

-Thursday's data showed that Japan's economy shrank an adjusted 0.1 percent quarter-on-quarter in the last three months of 2023, missing market expectations of 0.
+Thursday's data showed that its economy shrank 0.1 percent in the last quarter of 2023, missing market expectations of 0.2 percent growth.

-Growth for the third quarter was also revised downward to negative 0.8 percent, meaning that Japan was in technical recession in the second half of 2023.
+Growth for the third quarter was also revised downwards to negative 0.8 percent.

-"Like Japan, Germany's population has been declining, but it has nevertheless achieved steady economic growth," said Toshihiro Nagahama, economist at Dai-ichi Life Research Institute.

-"This is because, especially since the 2000s, the government authorities in Germany have been actively implementing policies to create an environment that makes it easier for companies to operate in the country," he said.

-During its boom years of the 1970s and '80s some projected that Japan would become the world's biggest economy.
+Japan became the world's second-largest economy behind the United States in the late 1960s, and during the boom years of the 1970s and '80s some projected it would become number one.

 But the catastrophic bursting of Japan's asset bubble in the early 1990s led to several "lost decades" of economic stagnation and deflation.